3 Ways to Reduce the Size of a Microsoft Word Document

 As you can imagine, this takes up more space.
 Head to File > Options and on the Save tab, make sure to uncheck Embed fonts in the file.
 If you must have fonts embedded for a particular file, you can check Do not embed common system fonts to leave out universal fonts like Arial.

-For more tips, check out hidden features of Microsoft Word you must know.
+For more tips, try these hidden features of Microsoft Word that’ll make your day easier .